 - MR Imaging

 Once diagnosed, Crohn’s disease requires a medicine regimen to control its symptoms, ranging from antibiotics to immune system suppressors.

 Preventing Crohn’s Disease Symptoms

 Reducing stress can also lower your risk of developing debilitating symptoms as it can be helpful for everything.
 Regular exercise helps with overall health and stress reduction.
-It’s important to remain hydrated during exercise.
+It’s vital to remain hydrated during exercise.
 If you smoke, quitting can help you prevent worsening symptoms of the disease.
-Avoiding NSAIDs is important as well to avoid triggers.
+Avoiding NSAIDs is essential, as well as avoiding triggers.
 Speak with your gastroenterologist for more guidance regarding how to best avoid Crohn’s disease symptoms.